Deadly Scholars: Plot

 After questioning Angela, Samantha does not assume that she herself is behind the tampered lipstick.
 She now suspects that the motive for the murders lies behind the scholarship that the school awards and that someone is trying to eliminate the competition, but rich Angela didn't need it.
 After someone distributes the kissing photo of Lance and Jordan around the school, Lance is taken off the list of potential scholarship recipients.
 Samantha feels confirmed that the scholarship is the reason for the murders, as now only herself, Nate and Rudy are on the list.
 She talks to her mother about it, but she warns her not to put herself in danger and to focus on her academic performance, especially as she has been accepted to a university.
 They both decide to give the results of the lipstick test to the police.

 Gillian tells Samantha that she saw the photo of Lance and Jordan on Nate's computer, which means he took it and may have been behind the dissemination and the murders, especially since he would have disliked everyone involved.
 Finally, the autopsy results of Brittany's body show that she didn't die from the fall, but from a stab wound.
 During a search of Rudy's locker, a knife is found that was probably used to stab her, whereupon Rudy is arrested.
 Meanwhile, Samantha meets with Gillian to tell her that she suspects Nate.
 At the meeting, however, Gillian is revealed to be the murderer.
-She had not gotten over the disappointment that Nate had fallen in love with Samantha instead of her.
-During her confession, she threatens Samantha with a knife.
-She reveals that she has lured Gillian into a trap and Nate, who had recorded the confession, comes out of hiding.
-Gillian now wants to kill them both and a fight ensues.
-In the end, Samantha manages to incapacitate Gillian and they kiss.
+She had not gotten over the disappointment that Nate had fallen in love with Samantha instead of her, and while threatening Samantha with a knife, she confesses to the murders while stating that her motive is to win Nate's love and become his girlfriend.
+However, Samantha reveals that she had lured Gillian into a trap, and Nate comes out of hiding, having recorded the confession.
+Realizing that her desire to win Nate's love has been ruined, Gillian becomes enraged and tries to kill them both, but in the end, Samantha ultimately manages to kill Gillian by bludgeoning her with a wooden plank, and she and Nate kiss.
 At the end, we find out that Samantha has won several writing awards for her revelation story and has also been awarded the scholarship.